-- Contact department (within 2 days) and schedule site walk (within 10 days) (5.3.B) - Contact subcontractors and prepare subcontractor bid packages - Prepare and submit Work Order Proposal package to department. - Prepare Inclusion Plan and send to PC for approval. - Manage and direct the Work and subcontractors (4.2.J.) - Communicate as-needed w/department or Owner's representative - Make prompt payments to subcontractors report in B2GNow - Actively mentor new WMBE firms into the JOC program - Submit change order proposals as needed for changed conditions (5.2.B) - Notify FAS-PC if the Department is not responsive.
+- Prepare and submit Work Order Proposal package to department. - Prepare Inclusion Plan and send to PC for approval. - Manage the Work and subcontractors - Communicate as-needed w/department - Make prompt payments to subcontractors report in B2GNow - Actively mentor new WMBE firms into the JOC program - Submit change order proposals as needed for changed conditions - Notify FAS-PC if the Department is not responsive.